 Leave is not normally granted during the academic year except during scheduled holidays and the summer.
-The short inter-sessional breaks between the Fall/Winter and Winter/Spring trimesters contain scheduled conferences which students are required to attend.

 Leave is required for periods of absence in excess of four days and for most academic absences.
 Navy students request leave from the Dean of Students using electronic leave on the NSIPS website. https://nsips.nmci.navy.mil.
 Routine leave requests must be submitted five days prior to the start of the requested leave period.
 Army, Air Force, Marine Corps, and Coast Guard personnel are granted leave by their respective Senior Service Advisor.
 Civilian students comply with their agency or department requirements.